davonbl/web-development-apprentice-project/README.md

     ```bash
     npm run start
     ```
-4. Now you should be able to utilize this application.
-Cheers!

-5. Create a `.env` file in the client root directory.
+4. Create a `.env` file in the client root directory.
 This is where your open weather api key will be placed:

     ```
     VITE_API_KEY=TBD

      ```
+4. Now you should be able to utilize this application.
+Cheers!
 ## Documentation

 - Prisma : https://prisma.io/docs